 This country-level risk analysis of modern slavery was then evaluated in conjunction with the circumstances of our business, the geographic presence of our employees, and the type and distribution of our procurement spending.

 The Verisk whistleblower hotline—maintained and operated by a leading company independent of Verisk—allows employees and third parties to anonymously report alleged misconduct relating to Verisk.
-If an individual is aware of unlawful conduct (such as human trafficking or modern slavery) or potential improprieties (such as manipulation of financial books and records, benefits fraud, or theft of company assets), the hotline provides an anonymous and safe way to report them.
+If an individual is aware of unlawful conduct (such as human trafficking or modern slavery) or potential improprieties (such as manipulation of financial books and records, benefits fraud, or theft of company assets), the hotline (PDF) provides an anonymous and safe way to report them.
+A report can also be submitted through our online reporting site.